 The Gallagher Law Library is open to the public and you are welcome to visit us in person to use our legal resources and materials.

-If you need help identifying and finding legal resources, you can speak to a Research Services librarian in the Reference Office, located on floor L1 (the first lower level) of William H. Gates Hall.
+If you need help identifying and finding legal resources, you can speak to library staff at the Info Desk, located on floor L1 (the first lower level) of William H. Gates Hall.
 We are open Monday through Friday, closed on the weekends.
 You can find our hours here.

 You may also reach us by phone at (206) 543-6794 or by email via our Ask Us! service.
 Please allow a 24-48 hour turnaround time for questions asked via this service.